-In designing our audit, we assessed the risks of material misstatement in the group and parent company financial statements.
-In particular we considered areas involving significant accounting estimates and judgements by the directors and considered future events that are inherently uncertain like the carrying value of mining assets.
-We also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.
+In designing our audit approach, we determined materiality and assessed the risks of material misstatement in the financial statements.
+In particular we assessed the areas involving significant accounting estimates and judgements by the directors in respect of the carrying value of the mining assets and carrying values of the Company's investments in and loans to subsidiaries and considered future events that are inherently uncertain.
+We also addressed the risk of management override of internal controls, including evaluation whether there was evidence of bias by the directors that represented a risk of material misstatement due to fraud.